Split-Community/split_support_tools/python_admin_api_tool/README.md

    - This will search for the name of the workspaces or the groups in your org.

 2. Search Environments
    - This will search for the environments of the same name across all workspaces.
+You will also have the option to see all the splits' definitions under this environment.

 3. Search Users
    - Requires the email of the users being searched.
 Will show information of the user and which group they are in.